 Procedure to buy NSC

-• Get the form from post office and fill up the requisite details correctly in the form
+• Get the NSC Application form available online as well as at all post offices and fill up the requisite details correctly in the form

 • Fill up the nomination details